 Substance Abuse Education (SAE)

-SAE is a 30-Day program providing substance abuse education and assessment for students who have violated the LCPS school drug policy.
-(First offense only.)
+SAE is a 30-Day program providing substance abuse education and assessment for students who have violated the LCPS school drug policy a second time or who have been caught distributing.
 The program provides extended removal from the student's home school in lieu of Long Term Suspension.
 Students continue their academic program by working on lessons provided by their home school teachers.
 SAE teachers provide support and direct instruction.
 The students in SAE also participate daily in a substance abuse education program and attend the three-day Insight program.
-The SAE serves about 90-100 students per year.
+The SAE serves about 20-30 students per year.

 Saving 9th Grade